Maher-joudeh/Tawuniya/README.md

 ## How To Use Themes in Power BI Desktop

-1. Download the desired `.json` file.
+1. Download the desired `.json` file
-2. Open Your Report.
+2. Open Your Report
 3. In Power BI Desktop, go to **View > Themes > Browse for themes...**
 4. Select the downloaded file to apply the theme across your report